eliemugenzi/tekana-ewallet/README.md

 1. These are the required features to be built:

-    - Create, Read customers (Registration)
+    - Create, Read users (Registration)

     - Create and read wallets of customers